 When it comes to company payroll in the UK, this refers to the number of wages that need to be paid by an employer to its list of employers.
 But how does it work in practice?
-TechRound explains in further detail about everything you need to know about company payroll.
+TechRound explains in further detail about everything you need to know about company payroll and your payroll solutions.

 What is PAYE?

 PAYE refers to the system used by HM Revenue and Customs (HMRC) in order to be able to collect employee’s National Insurance and Income Tax contributions.
 If you are an employer, it is usually a requirement to have this system as part of your payroll.
 However, there are certain expectations when it comes to registering for PAYE, but you will still need to keep payroll records.
 These are the following cases where PAYE isn’t necessarily required:

 - If no one who you employ is paid more than £116 or more each week

 If you are the person who has full responsibility for payroll, then it will be necessary for you to report your employee’s deductions and payments just before or on the day in which they will be paid.
 If there are any tax reductions you are applying for (for example statutory pay) another report will then be needed to sent to HMRC.

 In terms of the amount of Income Tax and National Insurance contributions that you will need to pay, this will be calculated by your payroll software.